susieward/witchly-js/README.md

 ```
 npm install --save-dev @babel/core @babel/cli @babel/preset-react
 ```
-If you're using webpack, you'll also need to install `babel-loader` and make sure your webpack config is set up to handle js files via the loader (use the sample app folder as an example if you've never done this before).
+If you're using webpack, you'll also need to install `babel-loader` and make sure your webpack config is set up to handle js files via the loader.

 Step 2: Configure babel